FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

 These relatively simple changes enable a fairly diverse set of play styles that I feel give me a good plan into most matchups, despite appearing so Sun-dependent on from the outside.

 This team took me on a **14-0 win streak** through Master Ball during the last weekend of the ranked season, so I'm reasonably happy with it overall.
 Here's the story.
-Or, if you'd preferm you can jump to the [Paste and Rental Code](#thepaste).
+Or, if you'd preferm you can jump to the [Paste and Replica Code](#thepaste).

 ---